eimrek/mc2d-archive-entry/README.md

         - Missing parent `source_db` and/or `db_id`;
         - unsorted parents;
         - conflicting top-level parent with `all_3D_parents` (e.g. two different binding energies for the same parent);
+        - confliciting formula between primary parent and the structure.
     - See `analysis.log` for exact problems per entry.
     - Modified new format adopted:
         - No top-level parent.
 All parents are in a single source, just `all_3D_parents` with the 1st entry being the main parent used for optimization.